-Because access to most of our properties is often restricted by inclement weather or proper infrastructure, our exploration programs are likely to experience delays.
+Because access to our properties may be restricted by inclement weather or proper infrastructure, our exploration programs are likely to experience delays.

 Access to most of the properties underlying our claims and interests is restricted due to their remote locations and because of weather conditions.
-Most of these properties are only accessible by air.
+Some of our properties are only accessible by air.
 As a result, any attempts to visit, test, or explore the property are generally limited to those periods when weather permits such activities.
 These limitations can result in significant delays in exploration efforts, as well as mining and production efforts in the event that commercial amounts of minerals are found.
 This could cause our business to fail.